dulnan/nuxt-multi-cache/docs/composables/useRouteCache.md

 ### setMaxAge(maxAge: number)

-Set the max age for the cache entry.
+Set the max age in seconds for the cache entry.
 After that the page is rendered again.

 Note that cache entries remain in cache after they expired.
 When they expire the route is rendered again and the response overwrites the stale cache entry.

+### setStaleIfError(maxAge: number)

+Set the "stale if error" in seconds for the cache entry.
+When set, a stale cached route (in other words, a cache entry that would normally not be served because it is expired) will be served if during rendering a 5xx error is thrown.

+### allowStaleWhileRevalidate()

+Allow a stale cached response to be served while a new one is being "revalidated" (generated/rendered).

+For example, if you have a page that does some external API call that takes a lot of time, you can prevent "bombarding" that API by only doing one request at a time.
+If that page becomes stale and if 10 people would request that page at the same time, you would trigger 10 API calls.
+By setting `allowStaleWhileRevalidate`, only the first request would trigger the API call and the other 9 would receive a the stale response.
+Once the first request is finished, every subsequent request would then receive the new, fresh response.

 ### addTags(tags: string[])